dwyl/elixir-auth-facebook/README.md

 ### Create a `FacebookAuthController`

-We need a controller to respond to the endpoint:
+We finally need a controller to respond to the endpoint:

 ```elixir
 # defmodule MyAppWeb.FacebookController do